<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 5. Begin the Review Process with Document Sharing—Long Before the Review Session Itself.
 Savvy relationship managers have learned to partner with their customers to ensure that the credit-risk decision is supported by comprehensive, accurate and up to date information.
 By “getting on the same side of the table” as customers, the relationship manager can arm Risk Management departments with a more complete picture in which to make their credit decisions.
 And a great way to do that is to make the Relationship Review deck a shared work between bank and customer.

-The Best Way to Streamline Annual Banking Client Relationship Review Creation
+The Best Way to Streamline Annual Banking Client Relationship Review Creation With Technology

 The difficulties associated with an effective relationship review almost always boil down to labor intensity.
 Gathering information is time consuming.
 Maintaining that informations currency is, likewise, intense.
 And presenting it, both to customers and to Risk Management, takes work as well.
 Innovative banks today are using advanced applications to streamline and simplify the process, often augmented by generative AI technologies, to streamline the review process, and enhance its strategic impact.